-We’ve had net neutrality for years, and it hasn’t materially impacted internet privacy.
-If anything, it’s actually increased privacy, since it removes any incentive on the part of the ISP to monitor your activities.
+We’ve had net neutrality for years, and it hasn’t affected internet privacy.
+If anything, it’s actually increased privacy since it removes any incentive from the ISP to monitor your activities.
 Without net neutrality, if ISPs start throttling or prioritizing certain traffic sources, then they will need to keep a much closer eye on internet traffic and content.
-Additionally, if the government were to decide to monitor internet traffic, there are much more convenient avenues to pursue that end than sneaking secret surveillance systems into speed monitoring devices (which would be exceedingly costly and inefficient to implement anyway).
+Additionally, suppose the government decides to monitor internet traffic.
+In that case, there are much more convenient avenues to pursue that end than sneaking secret surveillance systems into speed monitoring devices (which would be exceedingly costly and inefficient to implement anyway).

 What Does All This Mean for Digital Marketing?

 If net neutrality gets repealed, it will suddenly be possible for one site or service to pay for preferential treatment over its competitors.
 Since ISPs will be unlikely to get on the bad side of the major players (Netflix, Facebook, Google, etc.), and since paid partiality will require significant investment and the promise of significant returns to make the investment worthwhile, it will be a tool for larger mid-size businesses to shut out their competition.
 Smaller sites will be hit especially hard, potentially getting starved of traffic entirely.

 This pay-to-win model will render virtually every other digital marketing strategy moot.
 Even perfectly optimized content, with a huge link network and great user experience, will wither if it isn’t paying up.
 Without net neutrality, the internet as we know it could devolve into something like an extortion racket crossed with a mutually escalating arms race.